aspose-words/Aspose.Words-API-References-Tutorials/content/portuguese/java/document-manipulation/using-web-extensions/_index.md

 Document doc = new Document();
 ```

-##  Criar uma`TaskPane` instance and add it to the document's web extension task panes:
+##  Crie um`TaskPane` instance and add it to the document's web extension task panes:

 ```java
 TaskPane taskPane = new TaskPane();